 We also value democracy as a basic human right, and also as an essential for organizations to stay in touch with their members.
 Organizations without any form of democracy often become rigid and unresponsive.

-At the same time, we want to ensure that our basic naturalistic and humanistic orientation is safeguarded, because that is why we set the movement up, and we believe that all those who have joined us because they read our pages and share that orientation would wish it so.
-They would not want to find suddenly that their organization had begun to promote belief in reincarnation or separate spirit or cosmic mind, without any scientific basis for that.
+At the same time, we want to ensure that our basic naturalistic and humanistic orientation is safeguarded, because that is why we set the movement up, and we believe that all those who have joined us and contributed because they read our pages and share that orientation would wish it so.
+They would not want to find suddenly that their organization had begun to promote belief in reincarnation or separate spirits or cosmic mind, without any scientific basis for that.